techfleetworks/skills-and-practices-framework/README.md

 ## For Teams
 For a team, the framework works as a shared language and a mirror.
 It gives everyone the same words for the work, so less time gets lost to confusion about who does what.
 It makes the invisible practices visible, so a team can look at how they work together, which usually gets ignored in favor of what they ship.
 And it gives a team a way to see its own growth over time, across both skills and practices.

-# How to use this framework
+# How To Use This Framework

 **If you are learning,** start with a role or a milestone you care about.
 Read its README, then follow the links out to the skills, deliverables, and workshops around it.
 Learn by walking the web instead of memorizing lists.